 But ideas such as this are only of value once they have been tested empirically and found to be true.

 We tested this very proposition in our recent shootout, as well as in previous ones of course.
 It is our contention, based on the experience of hearing quite a number of copies over the years, that Rudy did not cut the original record as well as he should have.
 For those of you who would like to know who did, we proudly offer this copy to make the case.

 Three words say it all: Hearing is believing.

-(And if you own any modern Heavy Vinyl reissue we would love for you to be able to appreciate all the musical information that you’ve been missing when playing it.
-I remember the one from the ’90s on Impulse being nothing special, and the Speakers Corner pressing in the 2000s if memory serves was passable at best.)
+And if you own any modern Heavy Vinyl reissue we would love for you to have the chance to appreciate all the musical information that you’ve been missing over the years.
+I remember the one from the ’90s on Impulse being nothing special, and the Speakers Corner pressing in the 2000s if memory serves was passable at best.